mfatihercik/dsm/docs/specification/parsingElement/main.rst

           :delim: |

-          fieldName_ | string | **REQUIRED**  fieldName_ define the name of the property to expose by current object. the fieldName is unique in object. type_ | string | **REQUIRED**.
-The data type of exposed field. it may have extra parameter provided with typeParams_ typeParams_ | Map[string,any] | extra parameters for type field need to convert. for example. dateFormat for date_ type tagType_ | string | the name of the parsing strategy for the current field. the default is STD. tagTypeParams_ | Map[string,any] | it is used for passing extra parameter to type_ converter. tagTypeParams_ field extended_ to params_ field. tagPath_ | string | The tagPath field specifies the location of a tag in the `source document`_ relative to the tagPath field of the higher-level Parsing Element definition.
-The default value is the value in the fieldName field. tagParentPath_ | string |The tagParentPath_ field is used in a slightly more complex parsing definitions. it holds path to parent tag of the tag specified in the "tagPath_" field. default_ | string,`Default Object`_ | default value of the field if tagPath_ not exist in the source document. if default value starts with "$" character it is accepted as expression_ and it is resolved by expression resolver. filter_ | string | The Filter field determines whether the value of a `Parsing Element Object`_ (complex or simple tagType does not matter) is added to the object tree.
-The filter field is an expression_ that returns true or false. transformationCode_ | string | this field refers to the definition of the transformation_ to be used to transform the tag value. function_ | string | name of the function in functions_ map. normalize_ | string| this field is used to normalize the value of tag_. İt is an expression. uniqueName_ | string | When "fieldName" fields of complex `Parsing Element`_ definitions are the same in the DSM document, these definitions are differentiated by using the "uniqueKey" field. xml_ |  Map[string,any] | XML related configuration goes under this tag. attribute_ | boolean | it is indicates that the current `Parsing Element Object`_ is an attribute on the tag pointed to by the tagParentPath field in the xml. overwriteByDefault_|  boolean | force using default_ field.
-Mostly used with filter field. fields_ | Map[string,String - Parsing Element Object - [Parsing Element Object] ] | fields  of the current object. its only valid for object and array tagType_
+          fieldName_ | string | **REQUIRED**  fieldName_ define the name of the property to expose by current object. the fieldName is unique in object. dataType_ | string | **REQUIRED**.
+The data type of exposed field. it may have extra parameter provided with dataTypeParams_ dataTypeParams_ | Map[string,any] | extra parameters for dataType field need to convert. for example. dateFormat for dataType type_ | string | the name of the parsing strategy for the current field. the default is STD. typeParams_ | Map[string,any] | it is used for passing extra parameter to dataType_ converter. typeParams_ field extended_ to params_ field. path_ | string | The path field specifies the location of a tag in the `source document`_ relative to the path field of the higher-level Parsing Element definition.
+The default value is the value in the fieldName field. parentPath_ | string |The parentPath_ field is used in a slightly more complex parsing definitions. it holds path to parent tag of the tag specified in the "path_" field. default_ | string,`Default Object`_ | default value of the field if path_ not exist in the source document. if default value starts with "$" character it is accepted as expression_ and it is resolved by expression resolver. filter_ | string | The Filter field determines whether the value of a `Parsing Element Object`_ (complex or simple type_ does not matter) is added to the object tree.
+The filter field is an expression_ that returns true or false. transformationCode_ | string | this field refers to the definition of the transformation_ to be used to transform the tag value. function_ | string | name of the function in functions_ map. normalize_ | string| this field is used to normalize the value of tag_. İt is an expression. uniqueName_ | string | When "fieldName" fields of complex `Parsing Element`_ definitions are the same in the DSM document, these definitions are differentiated by using the "uniqueKey" field. xml_ |  Map[string,any] | XML related configuration goes under this tag. attribute_ | boolean | it is indicates that the current `Parsing Element Object`_ is an attribute on the tag pointed to by the parentPath field in the xml. overwriteByDefault_|  boolean | force using default_ field.
+Mostly used with filter field. fields_ | Map[string,String - Parsing Element Object - [Parsing Element Object] ] | fields  of the current object. its only valid for object and array type_
           `$ref`_ | string| $ref_ field is used to extends_ current config to given fragment_. it's value is an expression.